 - Chip stumps in the yard, ensuring that the wood debris is mulched or located far away from the home.

-- Similarly, locate firewood piles away from the home, so that they do not touch the home or garage wall.
+- Locate firewood piles away from the home, so that they do not touch the home or garage wall.

-- Trim tree branches so that they do not touch the home, roof or attic.
+- Trim tree branches so that they do not touch the exterior walls or roof.

-- Maintain a clearance of six inches between wood siding and the soil to make sure that the siding does not "wick" moisture from the ground and provide ants another route into the home.
+- Maintain a clearance of 6 inches between wood siding and the soil to ensure that the siding does not wick moisture from the ground and provide ants another route into the home.